walterdejong/synctool/doc/chapter3.md

     root@masternode:/# synctool -q -n node1 -r /etc/resolv.conf
     node1: /etc/resolv.conf._somegroup

-To inspect differences between the master copy and the client copy of a file, use option `--diff` or `-d`.

 synctool can be run on a subset of nodes, a group, or even on individual nodes using the options `--group` or `-g`, `--node` or `-n`, `--exclude`